How to prepare for departure

 We hope you have a productive and enjoyable experience at UC Davis.
 When a J-1 scholar finishes his or her time at UC Davis, the scholar should do the following things:

-- Complete and submit a submit a J-1 scholar departure eForm found in iGlobal.
+- Complete and submit a J-1 scholar departure eForm found in iGlobal.
 Email this form to SISS or drop it off.
 If the J-1 scholar has J-2 dependents, this will serve as their departure form as well.
 No other form is needed for J-2 dependents.

 - If the J-1 scholar has also been a UC Davis employee, be sure to give a change of address to the department and the accounting office, so that any tax forms will be mailed in the following year.